Linaro/vixl/README.md

  * No Advanced SIMD support.
  * Limited rounding mode support for floating point.
- * No support for synchronisation instructions.
+ * Limited support for synchronisation instructions.
  * Limited support for system instructions.
  * A few miscellaneous integer and floating point instructions are missing.